Police Officer

 If I were to get into a confrontation with someone and the police were called.
 Am I allowed to ask for another police officer to take control of the scene.
 If the original one had history with the person I got into the confrontation with?

-Asked by Machines about 11 years ago
+Asked by Machines over 11 years ago

 No. If you believe the officer handles the incident in an improper manner, you can request to speak to his/her supervisor.